AREA ATTRACTIONS

 (609) 737-0623

-The Trenton Battle Monument commemorates the American victory at the first Battle of Trenton, which occurred on December 26, 1776.
-It was here, at the intersection of North Broad Street, Warren Street and Brunswick, Pennington and Princeton Avenues, that the American artillery dominated the streets of Trenton and prevented the Hessian troops from organizing an effective counterattack.
+The Trenton Battle Monument commemorates the American victory at the first Battle of Trenton, December 26, 1776.
+At this intersection the American artillery dominated the streets of Trenton and prevented Hessian troops from organizing an effective counterattack.

 The 1739 Friends Meeting House